 If you have an important change initiative you should do a Culture Mapping scan.
 It reduces risk and increases your chances of success.

 Think of it this way.
-Imagine that your change initiative is a large fleet of ships that is about to go into a relatively uncharted waters (your organization’s culture).
+Imagine that your change initiative is a large fleet of ships that is about to go into a relatively uncharted waters (your company culture).
 You would be stupid to just take the ship into the harbor without some advance scouting.

 Culture Mapping is like sending in a team with a fast, motorized rubber raft, to scope out the harbor and plant big red flags to mark the rocks under the surface.
 To find the deep water and favorable currents.
 To scope out hostile and friendly forces.
 To map the territory, so you can navigate the safer waters and give your larger mission the best possible chances for success.